What’s happening in London: February

 London Fashion Week:

-A major event in the fashion industry, London Fashion Week showcases the latest collections from renowned designers and emerging talents through runway shows, presentations, and exhibitions.
+A major event in the global fashion industry, London Fashion Week showcases the latest collections from renowned designers and emerging talents through runway shows, presentations, and exhibitions.
+Keep an eye out for pop-up events and a new focus on sustainable and slow fashion

 LGBT+ History Month: